Leadership & Staff

 His work has appeared in Science, the Journal of Peace Research, the Journal of Cyber Policy, and the Bulletin of the Atomic Scientists among other outlets and has been variously supported by the Founder’s Pledge Fund, Carnegie Corporation of New York, MacArthur Foundation, and the U.S. Department of Energy’s Nuclear Science and Security Consortium.

-Leah Walker is the Assistant Director for the Berkeley Risk and Security Lab.
+Leah Walker is the Lab Director for the Berkeley Risk and Security Lab.
 Her research focus at BRSL includes emerging defense technologies, nuclear and strategic weapons analysis, and techno-industrial policy and competition.

 Jane Darby Menton